 "Funny, I was just about to ask you the same thing, Sakura."

-Sakura opened her mouth to reply, to tell Kakashi she had been on her way to the border for a mission when she had run into Sasuke and tried to take him home by force.
-To tell him that was hopeless though because Sasuke had changed too much in the past six years, that he was a murderer because he had cut her arm off in cold blood and then plunged his sword into her chest.
+Sakura opened her mouth to reply, to tell Kakashi she had been on her way to the border for a mission when she had run into Sasuke and tried to take him home by force, to tell him that was hopeless though because Sasuke had changed too much in the past six years, that he was a murderer because he had cut her arm off in cold blood and then plunged his sword into her chest-

-As Sakura was formulating the story in her head, her free hand suddenly went searchingly to her chest.
+Suddenly, her free hand suddenly went searchingly to her chest.

 She looked down and then noticed her arm in Kakashi's grasp.
 It then belatedly occurred to her that she still had both limbs attached.